lneuendorf/LDC_Test/README.md

 # About
-This repo is a Python Exam given by Louis Dreyfus Company, where I was tasked to create data vizualizations analyzing the market and a model forecasting coffee price.
+This repo is a Python Exam given by Louis Dreyfus Company, where I was tasked to create data visualizations analyzing the market and a model forecasting coffee prices.

 # Setting Up the Conda Environment
 Clone the repo, then run the following commands: